 The General Meeting of Merck KGaA, Darmstadt, Germany

-The 26th Annual General Meeting of Merck KGaA, Darmstadt, Germany, was held on April 23, 2021, in Darmstadt, Germany.
-In response to the Covid-19 pandemic, in 2021 the Executive Board again decided, with the approval of the Supervisory Board, to hold the 2021 Annual General Meeting in virtual form, i.e., without the shareholders and their proxies attending in person.
-In doing so, it exercised the option that the legislation again provided in 2021 in the form of the act on mitigating the consequences of the Covid-19 pandemic in civil, insolvency, and criminal procedure law (Gesetz zur Abmilderung der Folgen der Covid-19-Pandemie im Zivil-, Insolvenz- und Strafverfahrensrecht).
-Shareholders and shareholder representatives participated in the General Meeting virtually.
+The 27th Annual General Meeting of Merck KGaA, Darmstadt, Germany, was held in Darmstadt, Germany, on April 22, 2022.
+In response to the Covid-19 pandemic, in 2022 the Executive Board again decided, with the approval of the Supervisory Board, to hold the 2022 Annual General Meeting in virtual form, i.e., without the shareholders and their proxies attending in person.
+In doing so, it exercised the option that the legislation again provided in 2022 in the form of the act on mitigating the consequences of the Covid-19 pandemic in civil, insolvency, and criminal procedure law (Gesetz zur Abmilderung der Folgen der Covid-19-Pandemie im Zivil-, Insolvenz- und Strafverfahrensrecht).
+Shareholders and shareholder representatives participated in the Annual General Meeting virtually.
 The meeting was broadcast audiovisually on the Internet in full.
-At 70.10%, the proportion of share capital represented at the meeting (including postal votes) was slightly higher than in the previous year.
-In 2020, the proportion of share capital represented was 69.44%.
-The Annual General Meeting service provider does not forward voting instructions to our company in advance of the Annual General Meeting but keeps them in the system until the count takes place.
+At 70.34%, the proportion of share capital represented at the meeting (including postal votes) was slightly higher than in the previous year.
+In 2021, the proportion of share capital represented was 70.10%.
+The Annual General Meeting service provider does not forward voting instructions to the Group in advance of the Annual General Meeting but keeps them in the system until the count takes place.

 Declaration of Conformity